 During your actual radiation therapy treatment, you will be asked to lie on the treatment table without moving.
 A radiation technologist will administer the treatment prescribed by the radiation oncologist.
-The treatment will last only a few minutes, and you will not feel anything.
+The treatment will last only a few minutes, and you may experience seeing flashes of light or smell an odor during the actual treatment.
+You may also hear a noise from the treatment unit.
 If you undergo stereotactic radiosurgery, you may wear a rigid head frame.
 In this procedure, a computed tomography (CT) scan or magnetic resonance imaging (MRI) will be used to help the doctor identify the tumor's exact location and a computer will regulate the dose of radiation as needed.
 Multiple images may be taken on the treatment machine to guarantee your alignment.

 Treatment planning sessions and your first radiation therapy treatments may take up to an hour.
 Thereafter, treatments will usually last a few minutes and you will be in and out of the radiation department in 30 to 45 minutes for each session.
-Typically, treatments are given once or twice a day, five days a week, for five to seven weeks.
-No treatments are usually given on weekends.
+Typically, treatments are given once a day, three to five days a week, for five to seven weeks.
+Treatments are usually not given on weekends.

 What are possible side effects of radiation therapy?

 The side effects of radiation therapy to the brain may not occur until two to three weeks after the start of your therapy.
 Many people experience hair loss, but the amount varies from person to person.
 Hair may grow back once therapy is finished.